Project Soli: Hands Become the Interface

 A 2014 screen daydream from The Astonishing Tribe

 This is essentially an experience video by Swedish interface gurus The Astonishing Tribe, envisioning the future of screen technology with stretchable screens, transparent screens and e-ink displays, to name a few.
+An experience video is a short concept film that prototypes interface behavior and user flows before the underlying hardware is ready for the market.
+E-ink is a reflective display technology designed for readability and low power use.

 How the film turns “new screens” into real interactions

 Instead of listing specs, the video uses everyday moments to make the screen itself feel like a material you can bend, place, and share.
 The point is not the exact device.
 The point is the interaction model that becomes possible when the display is flexible, see-through, or paper-like.
+That works because a familiar human moment makes an unfamiliar screen feel usable, not speculative.

 In consumer electronics and enterprise device ecosystems, display form factors shape interaction patterns, content formats, and the business models built on top of them.